BernsteinLab/Calculate_Myeloid_cNMF_Usage/README.md

 The online version of this tool is available at:
 [(https://consensus-myeloid-program-calculator.shinyapps.io/shinyapp/)]

-However, it is recommended to download this app to avoid server delays and if you have large matrices.
+However, it is recommended that you download this app to avoid server delays and if you have large matrices.

 The use of this tool is simple: Make sure to install all the required dependencies and follow the instructions below.